thu-ml/tianshou/docs/tutorials/benchmark.rst

     </center>

 The table below compares the performance of Tianshou against published results on Atari games.
-We use max average return in 10M timesteps as the reward metric. - means results are not provided.
+We use max average return in 10M timesteps as the reward metric (to be consistent with Mujoco). - means results are not provided.
 The best-performing baseline on each task is highlighted in boldface.
 Referenced baselines include `Google Dopamine <https://github.com/google/dopamine/tree/master/baselines/atari>`_ and `OpenAI Baselines <https://github.com/openai/baselines>`_.

 # TODO table here @jiayi